tidyverse/dplyr/cran-comments.md

-Resubmission: compared to the previous submission this includes two possible fixes for the problem reported by BDR (but they're just guesses because I couldn't reproduce his error locally.)
+Resubmission: compared to the previous submission this should fix the problem reported by BDR.
 ---

 ## Test environments